Kit Ahern: Early life and career

 She was born in Athea, County Limerick, the eldest of eight children.
 She grew up in a politically conscientious household: Her father, Patrick Liston, was known as "the Painter" because he painted banners for Parnellite rallies while her grandmother Kate McAuliffe had been involved in the Ladies' Land League.
 During the Irish Civil War the Listons supported the Anti-Treaty IRA and from then onwards were considered staunch Irish Republicans.
 Ahern's uncle Owen McAuliffe was a member of the Limerick IRA and was imprisoned for his activities.

-Ahern's first political activity was in c.
-1934 when she and another classmate walked out of the classroom at her school to protest other classmates wearing blue shirts in support of the Army Comrades Association.
+Ahern's first political activity was in about 1934 when she and another classmate walked out of the classroom at her school to protest against other classmates wearing blue shirts in support of the Army Comrades Association.

 Ahern was educated locally and at the College of Art in Dublin, and went on to work as a teacher at Coláiste Mhuire in Abbeyfeale, County Limerick.
 Ahern became involved with the Irish Countrywomen's Association (ICA), becoming the organisation's president in 1961, and she also served on the board of Bord Fáilte.